The evolution of Andretti Autosport

 Since 2010 team’s name is Andretti Autosport

 Late in 2009 team was restructured and Michael Andretti became the sole owner and changed the name to Andretti Autosport.
-For the team that carries such a great name, all but a win would be a failure.
+For the squad that carries such a great name, all but a win would be a failure.
 The arrival of Ryan Hunter-Reay was fresh blood and he scored first win for the team in IndyCar Series since 2008.
 Kanaan scored another win at Iowa what was a solid achievement for the new beginning.

 Experienced Brazilian Kanaan left the team in 2011 and was replaced by the British racer Mike Conway.
 He won the Long Beach Grand Prix, Marco Andretti triumphed at Iowa, and Hunter-Reay triumphed at New Hampshire.
 Danica Patrick was the team’s only driver who failed to win the race that year, her final with Andretti Autosport.